lexibank/tlopo/out/vol1/chapter7.md

 </table>

+FIXME: From vol2: In vol. 1, p.189 the form POc _&ast;ijuŋ_ ‘projecting headboard of prow’ is erroneously given for &ast;(i,u)cuŋ.
+This is almost certainly the same etymon as that reconstructed here.

 The central meaning of POc _&ast;ijuŋ_ was 'nose' and that of _&ast;ŋuju_ 'beak, snout, mouth'.
 Reflexes of both commonly have the extended sense 'projecting point'.
 The conjunction of Southeast Solomonic and Polynesian evidence suggests _&ast;ijuŋ_ as the more likely POc form carrying the sense 'projecting headboard'.
 No widespread cognate set for the stempiece has been noted.